saulpw/visidata/README.md

 ## Credits

-VisiData was created and developed by Saul Pwanson `<vd@saul.pw>`.
+VisiData is conceived and developed by Saul Pwanson `<vd@saul.pw>`.

+Anja Kefala `<anja.kefala@gmail.com>` maintains the documentation and packages for all platforms.

-Thanks to all the contributors, and to those wonderful users who provide feedback, for making VisiData the awesome tool that it is.
+Many thanks to numerous other contributors, and to those wonderful users who provide feedback, for helping to make VisiData the awesome tool that it is.